Beth Sholom Synagogue (Elkins Park, Pennsylvania): Retrospective

-Media and landmark designations
+Architectural influence, media, and landmark designations

 A model of the synagogue is on display at Anu – Museum of the Jewish People in Tel Aviv.

+Beth Sholom's sanctuary and its geometric design was the model for that of Temple Beth Sholom in East Hills, New York, designed by Percival Goodman.
 The synagogue was one of 13 American houses of worship, and the only Jewish building, featured in PBS's 2005 documentary America's Houses of Worship.
 To mark the temple's 50th anniversary, the filmmaker James Sanders and the designer Alison Cornyn created a documentary about the synagogue in 2009, An American Synagogue.
 Wright biographer Joseph Siry wrote an essay about the synagogue for the 2009 book Frank Lloyd Wright: From Within Outward, and in 2012 Siry published Beth Sholom Synagogue: Frank Lloyd Wright and Modern Religious Architecture, a book detailing the synagogue's development and Wright's religious projects at large.
 The congregation's own archives include over 500 pieces of correspondence relating to the synagogue's construction.
 These documents have been collated into seven or nine volumes.

 Shortly after the Elkins Park synagogue was completed, the United States Information Agency displayed a model of the synagogue in an exhibition about Wright's work in Milan.
 Another model of Beth Sholom Synagogue is displayed in the Anu – Museum of the Jewish People in Tel Aviv, as part of a permanent exhibition of 18 models of historical synagogues from different centuries.
 Yet another model of the synagogue was displayed in New York's Museum of Modern Art in 1994.

 The synagogue was designated as a National Historic Landmark (NHL) in 2007.
 At the time, it was one of four synagogues nationwide to hold NHL status, which was granted only to buildings with outstanding historical significance nationally.
-(Note: The other three were Central Synagogue and Eldridge Street Synagogue in New York City, and St. Thomas Synagogue in the U.S. Virgin Islands.)
+(Note: The other three were Central Synagogue and Eldridge Street Synagogue in New York City, and St. Thomas Synagogue in the U.S. Virgin Islands.
+Temple Aaron was later added in 2023.)
 The congregation supported the landmark designation, since they believed that the designation would help attract visitors.
 In 2008, the Pennsylvania Historical and Museum Commission installed a historic marker at the synagogue, describing the building's historic and architectural significance.
 Although some of Wright's buildings were nominated as World Heritage Sites in 2011, (Note: Eight buildings were later designated under the title "The 20th-Century Architecture of Frank Lloyd Wright".)
 Beth Sholom Synagogue was not nominated for World Heritage status, for reasons that were not publicly disclosed.